mr-eRrion/mr-eRrion/README.md

 - 🌱 I’m currently learning in Tsinghua University
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Email:2893762365@qq.com
-- 👣 I'm from Chinese.
+- 👣 I'm from China.

 <!---
 mr-eRrion/mr-eRrion is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.